 Adding a Job Condition to Specify Child Record Creation Timing

-At this point, you can specify the Condition you want your Job to execute on.
-For example, you want to limit this Job to controls with a quarterly evaluation cadence, so you can specify this in your Job Condition.
-Multiple Conditions can be added to a job.
-If multiple Conditions are present it will execute if any of the Conditions are true.
+At this point, you can specify the condition you want your Job to execute on.
+For example, you want to limit this Job to controls with a quarterly evaluation cadence, so you can specify this in your Job condition.
+Multiple conditions can be added to a job.
+After adding the conditions, you'll have to option to select the logic type (i.e., And, Or).

-In our first example, we described an annual assessment that is triggered based on a January 31st Due Date in the Parent Control Record, with a frequency of "1 Year."
-In this example, let's imagine that you have a Quarterly assessments due on January 31st, April 31st, July 31st, and October 31st.
-In this case, you would still set the Due Date within the Parent Control Record as January 31st, but you would need to update the Frequency of the Trigger to be every "3 Months" for all Controls with an Evaluation Cadence equal to "Quarterly."
+In our first example, we described an annual assessment that is triggered based on a January 31st Due Date in the parent Control record, with a frequency of "1 Year."
+In this example, let's imagine that you have Quarterly assessments due on January 31st, April 31st, July 31st, and October 31st.
+In this case, you would still set the Due Date within the parent Control record as January 31st, but you would need to update the Frequency of the Trigger to be every "3 Months" for all Controls with an Evaluation Cadence equal to "Quarterly."
 The system would then trigger for the first time 3 weeks before January 31st, and then again 3 months later, and so on.

 Alerting an Individual from a Parent Record User Field

 It is best practice, when possible, to use User Fields at the Parent record in order to help automatically assign and alert the appropriate user to the auto-creation of the record.
 As a reminder, links to records in Job messaging will reference the trigger record.
 For example, if a link to the trigger record is included in the Job created above, the link would reference the Control record.
 It is more likely that you would want to direct the initial assignee to the newly created record (i.e., the Evaluation record).
 To do so, you can pair a Create Job with the Due Date Job to ensure the user has direct access to the Evaluation via the Job message.